panr/hugo-theme-hello-friend/README.md

   defaultTheme = "dark"
   # if you set this to 0, only submenu trigger will be visible
   showMenuItems = 2
-  # Enable to show reading time in minutes for posts
+  # Show reading time in minutes for posts
   showReadingTime = false

 [languages]